Contact Center Solutions Featured Article

 About Mark Westover

-Mark Westover, SVP of Operations and Finance at LiveOps (News - Alert), has spanned the globe between Japan and Silicon Valley to bring LiveOps a diversified and varied business background.
+Mark Westover, SVP of Operations and Finance at LiveOps, has spanned the globe between Japan and Silicon Valley to bring LiveOps a diversified and varied business background.
 He is responsible for LiveOps’ corporate development and strategy, including identifying and developing global alliances, sales channels and technology partnerships.
 With a background deeply rooted in operational business planning for B2B organizations, Westover has been instrumental in enabling companies to look across their business landscape to identify acquisition targets, strategic partnerships and create new revenue opportunities.

 Westover obtained his bachelor’s degree with a major in mathematics from the University of Illinois, Urbana-Champaign.
 He also holds an MBA from the University of Chicago Booth School of Business.